Our Verdict

 This is where the Vortex Diamondback HD 8x42 truly shines (pun intended).
 These binoculars provided some of the most impressive brightness we've seen in this price range.

-The Vortex Diamondback HD 8x42 are exceptionally good in low light too.
+The Vortex Diamondback HD 8x42 is also exceptionally good in low light.
 When using them in the dawn and dusk hours, only the much more expensive pairs we tested provided brighter images.
 Even with the sun barely peeking over the horizon, we were able to make out the different subtle blue tones on a Steller's jay.

-Perhaps more noticeable is the Vortex Diamondback's relative performance in medium light, such as midday in a shaded forest.
-When comparing these to the main top-rated binoculars in their price class, it felt like the images had the contrast cranked up a few notches in these situations.
+Perhaps more noticeable is the Vortex Diamondback HD 8x42's relative performance in medium light, such as midday in a shaded forest.
+When comparing these to the best binoculars in their price class, it felt like the images had the contrast cranked up a few notches in these situations.
 We were able to notice much more detail at these times thanks to the brighter image.
 Especially for bird watchers, this translates into a far more enjoyable experience.

 Comfort